Edin-Durak/Weather-App/README.md

 # Modern Weather App

-A sleek and responsive weather application that provides real-time weather information and forecasts for cities worldwide.
+A sleek and responsive weather application that provides real-time weather information and forecasts for cities worldwide, with multi-language support and dynamic weather messages.

 ## Features